benmvp/benmvp-cli/docs/cli/build.md

 ### `--watch`

-Continuously generates the built module formats whenever source files change.
+A flag indicating whether or not to continuously generate the built module formats whenever source files change.
 This is most useful if you've linked your library into a host application (with [`yarn link`](https://yarnpkg.com/lang/en/docs/cli/link/) or [`npm link`](https://docs.npmjs.com/cli/link)).
 Aliased as `-w`.

 Defaults to `false`.